Wise-394/JCash/README.md

-//in order to for the app to work u need to host a local database using xaamp with the same database name, table name, and column name
+//in order to for the app to work u need to host a local database with the same database name, table name, and column name

 JCASH:MONEY MANAGEMENT SYSTEM